cobwebch/external_import/Documentation/Installation/Index.rst

 Automating the imports requires system extension "scheduler" or setting up cron jobs calling the command-line controller.

-TYPO3 CMS 9 is required.
+TYPO3 CMS 9 or 10 is required.

 .. _installation-compatibility: